Police failed in their duty to help fugitive who drowned in Waikato River: IPCA

 Police officers looking for a man wanted after assaulting a woman did not do enough to help him after finding him on the bank of the Waikato River.

-The Independent Police Conduct Authority chair Judge Colin Doherty went so far as to say officers "did nothing to help [the man] when it was most needed" after he drowned while swimming towards police in their boat on the river.
+The Independent Police Conduct Authority chairman Judge Colin Doherty went so far as to say officers "did nothing to help [the man] when it was most needed" after he drowned while swimming towards police in their boat on the river.

 The IPCA today released its findings into the death of a 36-year-old man on April 27, 2018 when he fled after a violent assault on his partner at a Montgomery Ave, Hamilton, home.